-UPDATED 19Aug2019: If you’re asking yourself “how to choose a wheelbarrow”, you’ve come to the right place.
-I’ve been using and testing all kinds of wheelbarrows for 30 years, and contrary to what’s usually true in life, occasionally you really can get something for nothing.
+If you’re considering buying a wheelbarrow, you’ve come to the right place.
+I’ve been using and testing all kinds of wheelbarrows for 30+ years, and contrary to what’s usually true in life, occasionally you really can get something for nothing.
 Wheelbarrows are a case in point.
 Without fuel or electrical inputs of any kind, a good wheelbarrow easily triples or quadruples the amount of stuff you can move with your body alone.
 Wheelbarrows have always offered advantages like this, but some designs are definitely better than others.

 Generally speaking, wheelbarrow designs fall into one of four categories: